jaepass/commercejs-react-functional/TUTORIAL.md

 }
 ```

-## Add to cart
+## 7. Add to cart

 The next functionality we will want to add is the ability to add products to a cart.
 We will be using the method `cart.add.` which calls the `POST v1/carts/{cart_id}` Cart API endpoint.
 With the cart object response, we can start to interact with and add the necessary event handlers to handle cart functionalities.
 Similar to how you can pass props as custom attributes, you can do that with native and custom events via callbacks.
 Because we will need to display a button to handle the add to cart functionality, let's go back to the `ProductItem.js` component to add that in the product card.
-Create a button tag and pass a function to the React native `onClick` attribute which will be the function handler we want to handle the event, the `handleAddToCart` event handler in this case.
+Create a button tag and pass a function `handleAddToCart` to the React native `onClick` attribute which will be the function handler we will create to handle the event.

 ```jsx
 <button